Monday, 1 December 2014

 - Minutes of meeting of the supervisory board for the selection of members of the board (in two-tier system of governance);

-- If the statutes allow a member of the board may be a legal person - the decision of the competent authority of the entity to determine the representative member for the performance of his duties in the council and the documents establishing the formation of the entity and the jurisdiction of the Authority
+- If the statutes allow a member of the board may be a legal person - the decision of the competent authority of the entity to determine the representative member for the performance of his duties in the council and the documents establishing the formation of the entity and the jurisdiction of the Authority that person to take the decision if the person is not constituted under Bulgarian law, or is not entered in the commercial register;

 - Minutes of the Board of Directors, ACCORDINGLY Governing Council for the selection of persons to represent the company;